kleene-project/docs/reference/dockerfile.md

 CMD echo "This is a test." | wc -
 ```

-If you want to **run your** `<command>` **without a shell** then you must
+If `<command>` needs to be run without a shell, use the *exec* form and express
-express the command as a JSON array and give the full path to the executable.
+the command as a JSON array, giving the full path to the executable.
-**This array form is the preferred format of `CMD`.** Any additional parameters
-must be individually expressed as strings in the array:
+Any additional parameters must be individually expressed as strings in the array:

 ```dockerfile
 FROM FreeBSD
 CMD ["/usr/bin/wc","--help"]
 ```

-If the user specifies arguments to `docker run` then they will override the
+If the user specifies a command to `klee run` it will override the
 default specified by `CMD`.

 ## ENV